One question you’ll eventually get asked by girls is, “How many girls have you had sex with?”

 It’s even worse because having a big lay count is an impressive achievement – it’s not easy for guys to rack up a big number of sexual partners (The average man has only had sex with roughly 7 girls; though studies vary).
 So why on Earth would you be ashamed of something that took you a lot of effort to achieve & is more than most men have achieved?

 If you have a high lay count, you’ve gotta let go of that guilt; the worry that your lay count is “too high for most girls to handle.”
 Girls aren’t going to judge you, or think you’re a pervert, or think you’re an asshole just because you’ve had a lot of sex.
-(Well, 1 or 2 might, but they’re prudes.)
+(Well, 1 or 2 might, and that’s ok.)
 But girls will judge you if you’re very ashamed of it and treat it like it’s a bad thing.
 Your opinion of your own lay count will affect how she will react.

 I’m happy with my lay count, so girls are happy when I tell them.
 They can see it’s something I’m comfortable with; at the very least, definitely not something I’m ashamed of or weird about.
 If you’re a bit weird/guilty about your lay count, then yes, any girls you tell may be a little weird about it too – because you are.